Dominican Republic: Trujillo Era (1930–1961)

 For a long time, the U.S. and the Dominican elite supported the Trujillo government.
 This support persisted despite the assassinations of political opposition, the massacre of Haitians, and Trujillo's plots against other countries.
-The U.S. finally broke with Trujillo in 1960, after Trujillo's agents attempted to assassinate the Venezuelan president Rómulo Betancourt with a car bomb, as he was a fierce critic of Trujillo.
-The assassination attempt in Caracas wounded the Venezuelan president and his Minister of Defense, and killed an air force colonel and a policeman.
+The U.S. finally broke with Trujillo in 1960, after Trujillo's intelligence chief Johnny Abbes orchestrated an attempt to assassinate the Venezuelan president Rómulo Betancourt with a car bomb.
 During Betancourt's earlier exile in Cuba, Trujillo's agents attempted to inject poison into him on a Havana street in broad daylight.